i05nagai/memorandum/language/english_speaking.md

     * I pledge allegiance to the flag o fthe United States of America and to the republic for wihich it stand one nation indivisible with liberty and justice for all
     * I give you this ring as a pledge of my everlasting love for you
 * compromise
+* compromised
+    * unable to function optimally, especially with regard to immune response, owing to underlying disease, harmful environmental exposure, or the side effects of a course of treatment.
 * quarrel
 * quote
     * The sentence is quoted from his novel